NFDI4DS/ds-best-practices/_posts/2019-04-28-during_research.md

 ### (Meta)data
 --------------------------------------------------------------------------------------------

-1. Don’t forget about Data Version Control (DVC) and backups to keep track of changes and to avoid data loss.
+1. Don’t forget about Data Version Control and backups to keep track of changes and to avoid data loss.
 2. If the dataset is planned to be shared with the community, preserve a version of the raw data.
 This way other researchers will be able to preprocess and use it according to their study goals.
 3. In case of data with sensitive/confidential/personal information:
 * Strong security measures must be taken to prevent data breaches and leakages.
 Some of the best practices for data protection are listed by [RDMkit](https://rdmkit.elixir-europe.org/data_protection).